 - Trash 2 Treasure, *Independent Study, Dr. Fiona Wilson

-*Dr. Fiona Wilson, Executive Director of the Center for Social Innovation and Enterprise is always willing to meet with students who are interested in designing their own independent study in social innovation and enterprise.
+*Dr. Fiona Wilson, Director of the Sustainability Institute is always willing to meet with students who are interested in designing their own independent study in social innovation and enterprise.
 Contact her at Fiona.Wilson@unh.edu.

 Looking for a changemaker job?

 - Reconsidered Jobs (a new jobs tool built specifically for social impact, sustainability and corporate social responsibility employers and job seekers)

 - Top 10 Purposeful Jobs from PROJECT X (weekly newsletter with job postings)

 - Koya Leadership Partners

 - Work for Good

 - Pax World